Ptujec/LaunchBar/Ask-ChatGPT/README.md

 ## Miscellaneous

-- [ChipiChat](https://github.com/quinncomendant/ChipiChat.lbaction#chipichat-launchbarchatgpt) is a cool alternative LaunchBar action for ChatGPT.
+- [ChipiChat](https://github.com/quinncomendant/ChipiChat.lbaction#chipichat-launchbarchatgpt) is an alternative LaunchBar action for ChatGPT with a lot more features.
 - Why the icon?
 [The answer is in this toot.](https://mastodon.social/@tess/110105460869464011)

 ## Download & Update